NU-Formula-Racing/telemetry-22/README.md

 - Writes raw binary data\* to `receiver/binout/xbee-raw-{timestamp}.bin`
 - If run with `--raw`, outputs raw binary data\* to STDOUT.
 Else, outputs debug info.
 - *Raw data is spliced with timestamp % UINT_MAX after frame end sigils.

+### Read before running

+- You must edit `xbee-api.js` in the xbee-api node module.
+- Comment out line 221: `this.emit('error', err);`
+- Yes, this is horrible practice.
+If you have a better idea for catching the error, please go for it.

 ## Parser